English Template Timed Text Style Guide

 “Subtitle translation by”

-- The translator credit should occur after the end of the main program.
+- The translator credit should occur after the end of the main program during the copyright disclaimer card.

 - The credit should be appropriately timed for reading speed, with duration between 1 and 5 seconds.